shoui520/shoui520.github.io/docs/new-guide-preview.md

-# Japanese Guide
+# Preview Draft

 ## 1.1 Why many people "fail" to learn Japanese

 Many people have simple goals in mind when learning Japanese: to enjoy untranslated Japanese content and to speak Japanese fluently.
+You'll hear everyone say something along those lines when asked about their learning goals.
+However, many also fail to reach these goals even after years of study.
+Is the language just too hard?
+Are they just not studying hard enough?
-Many also fail to reach these goals even after years of study.
-It is not always their fault though, but rather the method's.
-In language learning, the method behind your learning makes a huge difference in the progress you make.
+I believe it is actually not their fault, but rather the method's.
+In language learning, the method behind your learning makes a huge difference in the kind of progress you make.

 As it turns out, reaching such goals is not possible with "traditional" methods of Japanese learning.
-Many students are led to failure for not including a crucial ingredient to their study routines, and that would be **immersion**—listening to or reading native content made for native speakers.
-For example, anime is originally broadcasted in Japanese without subtitles, so when consumed in this form, we call it immersion.
+Many students are led to failure for not including a crucial ingredient to their study routines, and that would be what we call **immersion**—listening to or reading native content made for native speakers.
+For example, anime is originally in Japanese without subtitles, so when consumed in this form, we call it immersion.

 ## 1.2 Problems with traditional methods

-A Japanese language student following a “traditional” curriculum would usually go through the following steps:
+A Japanese learner following a “traditional” study method would usually go through the following steps:

 - Learning the alphabet(s);
 - Learning basic sentences such as greetings and self-introductions;